oandremendes/pokemon-go-3-step-fix/README.md

 ## Connecting your server

-On Wifi: edit your wifi settings to add your server's ip address and (default) port 8081 to the proxy settings.
+On Wifi: edit your wifi settings to add your server's IP address and (default) port 8081 to the proxy settings.

 On Android: write down the information found in Settings->Cellular Networks->Access Point Names, then make a new APN with the same settings, except with the Proxy IP as your server's IP, and port set to 8081; this will allow you to switch easily between the two APNs.

-On iPhone: add your Server's IP and Port to the settings found in Settings->Celluarl->Cellular Data Network.
+On iPhone: add your Server's IP and Port to the settings found in Settings->Cellular->Cellular Data Network.

 ## Disconnecting from your server